-A good serrated bread knife is an essential kitchen tool.
-The contrast of tough crust and soft interior make bread a unique cutting challenge.
-Designed for a chopping action, even the sharpest flat-edged knife will struggle with loaves – the large downward force they need to break the crust simply squashes and rips the bread.
+A good serrated bread knife is an essential kitchen tool with the contrast of tough crust and soft interior making bread a unique cutting challenge.
+Those designed for a chopping action, even with the sharpest flat-edged blade will struggle with loaves – the large downward force they need to break the crust simply squashes and rips the bread.

 The pointed teeth on a bread knife concentrate downward pressure, biting into the crust.
 The concaves of the serration reduce friction enabling a sawing action that cuts through the crumb in a series of small tears for a neat slice.
 A quality bread knife can also be used to slice through delicate pastries and to divide cake sponges.
-The serrations grip well on waxy surfaces – good for carving into pumpkins and removing skin from pineapples.
+The serrations grip well on waxy surfaces – so good for carving into pumpkins and removing skin from pineapples, too.
 Some can double as a carving knife.

 Bread knives are a little like choosing a saw as ultimately it’s a sawing action you’ll be applying to the knife.
 Alongside a sharp serration you want a knife that is comfortable to hold and has a balanced weight so you are in control of the blade.

-What we looked for...
+What we looked for when testing bread knives

 Handle comfort: You should be able to easily grip a good handle regardless of the size of your hand.
 We looked at where the heel of the knife meets the handle – if this isn’t honed properly, like a bad pair of shoes on a long walk, it can rub and cause calluses.
 We looked for knives with solid, secure handles that were unlikely to slip.
 We checked that the knife was parallel to the loaf when gripped for a straight sawing action.

 Length: As it’s all about sawing, shorter blades aren’t able to get across wider/rounder continental loaves while longer blades can be more cumbersome.